← Dashboard · Pricing · Trust Center

 - Earnings follow distribution — product completeness alone does not create ARR; outbound, partnerships, integrations marketplace presence, and founder-led sales cycles dominate early revenue.

-- Margins vs responsibilities — Low infra variable cost on Workers helps; human support, incident response, and contractual commitments compress operating margin as you scale logos.
+- Margins vs responsibilities — Low infra variable cost at the edge helps; human support, incident response, and contractual commitments compress operating margin as you scale logos.

 Suggested next moves (90 days)